Contraception

 Contraception after an abortion

-You can get pregnant two weeks after an abortion.
-If you don't want to get pregnant again after your abortion, start contraception straight away or as recommended by the nurse, doctor or midwife.
+You can get pregnant from two weeks after an abortion.
+If you don't want to get pregnant after your abortion, start contraception straight away or as recommended by the nurse, doctor or midwife.

-- For oral contraception (the Pill), it is recommended that you start the day after the abortion.
+- For oral contraception (the Pill), it's recommended that you start the day after the abortion.

 - For other forms of contraception, such as long-acting reversible contraception (LARC) (Depo Provera, IUD, Implant), this should be in place before you start having sex (penis in vagina sex).

-- If you are having an abortion at a clinic and want long-acting reversible contraception (LARC), discuss this with your abortion provider.
+- If you're having an abortion at a clinic and want long-acting reversible contraception (LARC), discuss this with your abortion provider.
 This can be done at the same time as your procedure.